What is the Diesel Bug and How Can You Avoid It?

 The Diesel Bug

 There are many different types of bacteria that can live in fuel, including the diesel bug.
-When you work within any industry that manages fleets and deals with fuel, knowing what this bug is, what causes it and how it can be avoided is key to keeping your fleet in tip-top shape and running as smooth as possible.
+When you work within any industry that manages fleets and deals with fuel, knowing what this bug is, what causes it and how it can be avoided is key to keeping your fleet in tip-top shape.

 What is the Diesel Bug?

-The diesel bug is the name for the microbial contamination within diesel fuel.
-Diesel fuel tends to contain up to 7% biodiesel – this is great for the environment but not always a great solution for any business who need to store fuel.
+The diesel bug is the name for microbial contamination in diesel fuel.
+Diesel fuel tends to contain up to 7% biodiesel.
+While this helps reduce emissions, it also creates a risk: biodiesel is hygroscopic, meaning it absorbs and attracts water.

-Biodiesel is hygroscopic.
-This means it holds and attracts water more than other fuels which is bad news for diesel.
-The attraction of water encourages the growth of the diesel bug and can lead to gums and resins which can stick to the side of your fuel storage tank, even causing layers of build-up inside the tank.
+The attraction of water encourages the growth of the diesel bug and can lead to gums and resins which can stick to the side of your fuel storage tank, causing layers of build-up inside the tank.

 What Does the Diesel Bug Look Like?